This project has been build with a doc-as-code approach from the repository : https://github.com/fugerit-org/graalkus. |

 graalkus-aot-limit:

-image: fugeritorg/graalkus:latest-amd64native
+image: fugeritorg/graalkus:latest-native

 container_name: graalkus-aot-limit